MicrosoftDocs/learn/learn-pr/student-evangelism/unix-shell-wrangle-data/includes/4-grep-tool.md

 ## Basic usage

 Let's get started with the basic usage of the `grep` command.
-The basic syntax for `grep` is `grep 'pattern' [file_to_search]`.
+The common syntax for `grep` is `grep 'pattern' [file_to_search]`.
 The pattern value is enclosed in apostrophe (`'`) characters.

-To find all lines in the **NASA-logs-1995.txt** file that contain the pattern `*.novo.dk`, we specify the regex as follows:
+To find all lines in the file that contain the pattern `*.novo.dk`, we specify the regex as follows:
 - Start with the asterisk (`*`) to look for lines that match any character zero or more times.
 - Follow the asterisk with the string `.novo.dk`.
 In this example, the period (`.`) is literal and not used as a wildcard.
-- Use the back slash (`\`) escape character for the special symbols in the pattern, asterisk and period.
+- Use the back slash (`\`) escape character for the special symbols in the pattern: asterisk and period.

-Now try to match this regex in the dataset log file.
+## Use grep on a file

+We're going to look for all lines in the **NASA-logs-1995.txt** file that contain the `grep` pattern `'*.novo.dk'`.

-1. First, close the Cloud Shell editor so you can see the entire output in the terminal.
+1. First, close the Cloud Shell editor so you have the full space in the terminal to see command output.

    There are two ways to close the editor:
    - Press Ctrl + Q.